 Shawn had an uneasy childhood but what is certain is that he was always good at sports.
 Before he got into bodybuilding, there were signs that he would take up soccer professionally.
 However, as a young man, he was deeply impressed with Yohnnie Shambourger, former Mr, Universe and decided to pursue his dream of becoming Mr. Olympia.

-It is known that he even called up Yohnnie and the professional bodybuilder made some great recommendations that really helped me succeed as a bodybuilder.
+It is known that he even called up Yohnnie and the professional bodybuilder made some great recommendations that really helped him succeed as a bodybuilder.
+Of course, getting advice from a pro can bring about a massive difference when it comes to your approach, technique, and actual workout.

 Sadly, Shawn faced many hurdles and that was largely because of his alcohol problems and depression and yet he managed to get his pro card in 2010.
 This is when he became more determined than ever to be the best of all bodybuilders and to win the ultimate Mr. Olympia title.